JaspervB-tud/AmpliDiff/README.md

 --monorun_threshold    : Maximum allowed length of a single nucleotide run.
 Default is 3.
 --duorun_threshold     : Maximum allowed length of a double nucleotide run.
 Default is 3.
 --mfe_threshold        : Minimum required MFE for determining hairpin formation risk.
 Default is -5.
---self_complementarity_threshold : Maximum primer-primer complementarity in worst alignment between primers.
+--self_complementarity_threshold : Maximum primer-primer complementarity in any alignment between primers.
 Default is 10.
 ##Greedy algorithm parameters
 -amps                  : Number of amplicons to find.
 Default is 10.
 ##Sequence parameters